bookofproofs/bookofproofs.github.io/_sources/history/20th-century/spencer-tony.md

 **Anthony Spencer** was an English applied mathematician who worked in the mechanics of advanced materials.

 ### Mathematical Profile (Excerpt):
-* Tony's father, James Lawrence Spencer, was a chemistry graduate, having studied at Sheffield University, but during the years of the Depression in the 1920s played professional football (soccer) for West Bromwich Albion.
-* James Spencer married Gladys, and Tony was one of their two children; he had a sister Rosemary.
 * The staff who remained were overworked but Spencer was lucky to have an excellent mathematics teacher, William A Burns, whose war service was in the Home Guard so he still taught at the school.
 * He instilled a love of mathematics in Spencer.
 * Spencer graduated from Queen Mary's Grammar School in 1947 and was faced with a choice of doing National Service before entering university, or postponing the military service until his education was completed.
 * After graduating from Cambridge, Spencer began studying at Birmingham University for his Ph.D. working on the brittle fracture of elastic-plastic materials with Frank Nabarro as his supervisor.
 * However, Nabarro left Birmingham only ten months after Spencer began his studies.
-* In 1955 Spencer was awarded his doctorate and married Margaret Bosker; they had three sons.
 * References to the collaborative work of Tony Spencer, Ronald Rivlin and Albert Green are standard citations in treatises in modern continuum mechanics.
 * Indeed many of Spencer's early publications were with Ronald Rivlin, Albert Green or both.
 * Promotion came quickly for Spencer who was promoted to a Reader in 1963 then, following the death of John Adkins the Professor of Theoretical Mechanics, he became Professor of Theoretical Mechanics and Head of Department on 1 April 1965.